blakepell/AvalonMudClient/README.md

 ### Short Term Road-map

- - SQLite DB Support (including a SQLite query editor control that I also plan to open source as it's own NuGet package)
+ - Finish SQLite DB Support
  - Plugin support will change a bit over the short term.
 Plugins will support JSON for Triggers/Aliases/Lua and C# for things that need UI components or a robust programming model/framework.
 The ability to add a user control from a plugin straight into the UI will be a priority.
 I think this will be incredibly easy to use and a powerful to extend the UI outside of my realm.
  - The ability to easy search for community based triggers, aliases and scripts for import.
- - Additional Hash Commands
+ - Additional Hash Commands and Lua extensions.
  - Documentation
  - Publish binary for initial alpha release (self contained EXE)
- - Touch scrolling to be enabled for touch screen devices.
+ - Ensure touch screen scrolling is smooth on all termianls and controls.
  - Figure out the best deployment mechanism or subsets of deployment mechanisms.
  - Plugin support for a Dark and Shattered Lands (dsl-mud.org) with a deployment that is completely setup to play from the first run (a custom tailored deployment that just works without a cumbersome setup process for new players).
  - Timers (there is a tick timer built in and some hash commands like alias support a delay flag which is effectivly a one time timer to fire a command after a specified amount of time.